bricker0/choropleth_map/README.md

 Great!
 If this worked, save this new shapefile that have the joined data.

 Right click the world file in the TOC-->Export-->Save Feature As-->Then save as a shapefile.
 Here you will notice you can see the type of field each attribute is, string (words) int (numbers).
-Note: make sure your joined data field are integers or real numbers, otherwise you will not be able to make a choropleth map with them.
+Note: make sure your joined data field are integers or real numbers (fload, int, double are all fine), otherwise you will not be able to make a choropleth map with them.
 If they are, you are fine and move on to the next section.
 If they are not...let's fix that really quick.
 If the type stays string, QGIS will not let you create a choropleth map with that attribute field.

 To fix this, save as a KML file instead of SHP.